NAV

 The Gateway's scheduler enables you to perform recurring debits without any further intervention.
 Based on the defined schedule it automatically triggers the recurring transactions and notifies you about the result.

-Creating a schedule
+Creating a Schedule

 A schedule can be created along with an initial Register or Debit with Register transaction, or can be attached to these kinds of transactions afterwards.
 Note that if you send a Debit with a schedule attached to it, the initial Debit will be performed immediately, and the first scheduled transaction will be performed on the defined startDateTime of the schedule.

-Schedule intervals
+Schedule Intervals

 In the schedule data you have to define the interval for the recurring transactions.
 It consists of a periodUnit and a periodLength.